Why has Mason invested in these spaces for faculty and students?

 Assistive Technology Initiative (ATI): Located in the Aquia building, room 238 (help creating digital materials that are accessible to all students)

-Office of Digital Learning (hybrid & online) Faculty Support: Provides support to faculty, whether new to or experienced with teaching digitally-enhanced courses, through offering instructional design support and sharing best practices for online and hybrid classes
+Digital Learning (hybrid & online) Faculty Support: Provides support to faculty, whether new to or experienced with teaching digitally-enhanced courses, through offering instructional design support and sharing best practices for online and hybrid classes